Skip to Main Content

 1. If a stable link to an e-journal article does not allow full-text access or is prohibited from sharing in your course, you will need to use the Permalink.

-2. Locate the article in the e-journal using the Journal Articles option (https://lib.msu.edu/) or the E-Journals page (http://libguides.lib.msu.edu/eresources/ejournals).
+2. Locate the article in the e-journal using the Articles option (https://lib.msu.edu/) or the E-Journals page (https://libguides.lib.msu.edu/eresources/ejournals).

-3. Navigate to the year/volume/issue/article desired and look for Permalink option.
-This is most likely located on the right of the screen near the bottom of the column.
+3. Navigate to the year/volume/issue/article desired and look for a Share option.